+Pucara Gold Ltd. was incorporated under the British Columbia Business Corporation Act on February 17, 2011.
 Pucara's business is the acquisition, exploration and development of precious and base metal properties in Peru.
 The Company is actively exploring a number of its exploration stage projects as well has optioned some of its projects to other companies.
 The Company's office is located at #2110 - 650 West Georgia Street, Vancouver, British Columbia, V6B 4N9.
+The Company's common shares trade on the TSX-V under the symbol TORO, trade on the OTCQB in the United States under the symbol "PCRAF" and on the Lima Stock Exchange (BVL) under the symbol "TORO".

-The following discussion of the Company's financial condition and results of operations should be read in conjunction with its consolidated financial statements and the related notes for the period ended December 31, 2021.
+The following discussion of the Company's financial condition and results of operations should be read in conjunction with its consolidated financial statements and the related notes for the period ended March 31, 2022.

 All monetary amounts are in Canadian dollars unless otherwise specified.
-The effective date of this MD&A is April 29, 2022.
+The effective date of this MD&A is May 26, 2022.